 Family and friends may attend the funeral service but will have no choice as to where and when it is held.
 Following the cremation, the cremated remains will be scattered within the Garden of Remembrance on the same site as where the cremation took place.

 If there is a refusal to pay for the funeral, there will be no obligation on the Council to inform family and friends of the time and place of the funeral

 A visit to the Chapel of Rest will also not be permitted.

 The Council is entitled to cover costs when making funeral arrangements under section 46 of the Public Health (Control of Disease) Act 1984.
 They are not however empowered to administer the estate.
 Where there is a surplus of over £500 and once all costs incurred in making the funeral arrangements have been reimbursed, the Council will refer the case to the Treasury Solicitor under Bona Vacantia.
 Where there are known family members the case cannot be referred to the Treasury Solicitor.
 Under such circumstances, the Council will hold all monies until a legally entitled person demonstrates their suitability to administer the estate through the holding of letters of administration from the courts.
 Under no circumstances will money or property from the estate be given to any family member without proper lawful authority.

 If the deceased dies as an in-patient in a hospital managed by an NHS Trust and there are no relatives, the NHS Trust may assume responsibility for funeral arrangements and recover their expenses from the deceased’s estate.

 Freedom of information

-When the responsibility is placed upon the Council in accordance with Section 46 of the Public Health (Control of Disease) Act 1984, statutory data in respect of deceased persons will be published quarterly on the Council’s website at the end of June, September, December and March.
-You can download this information here.
+However, the Council recognises that there is a public interest in understanding the volume of Public Health Funerals and the impact upon the Council’s resources, therefore statutory data in respect of Public Health Funerals will be published quarterly on the Council’s website at the end of June, September, December and March.